go-graphite/carbonapi/doc/configuration.md

                * `carbonapi_v3_grpc` - new experimental protocol that instead of HTTP requests, uses gRPC.
 No known backend support that.
                * `carbonapi_v2_pb`, `protobuf`, `pb`, `pb3` - older protobuf-based protocol.
 Supported by [lomik/go-carbon](https://github.com/lomik/go-carbon) and [lomik/graphite-clickhouse](https://github.com/lomik/graphite-clickhouse)
                * `msgpack` - message pack encoding, supported by [graphite-project/graphite-web](https://github.com/graphite-project/graphite-web) and [grafana/metrictank](https://github.com/grafana/metrictank)
                * `prometheus` - prometheus HTTP Request API.
-Can be used with [prometheus](https://prometheus.io) and [VictoriaMetrics](https://github.com/VictoriaMetrics/VictoriaMetrics).
-All current tests are done with VictoriaMetrics as backend.
+Can be used with [prometheus](https://prometheus.io) and should be usable with other backends that supports PromQL (backend can do basic fetching at this moment and doesn't offload any functions to the backend).
+               * `victoriametrics`, `vm` - special version of prometheus backend, that take advantage of some APIs that's not supported by prometheus.
+Can be used with [VictoriaMetrics](https://github.com/VictoriaMetrics/VictoriaMetrics).
                * `auto` - attempts to detect if carbonapi can use `carbonapi_v3_pb` or `carbonapi_v2_pb`
            * `lbMethod` - load-balancing method.